tomgenoni/pdl-icons/README.md

 **Note:** It is possible to publish the package manually with `pnpm publish` but it not recommended as there are multiple steps that need to be completed before publishing that are automated by the GitHub Action workflow.

-## Skip publishing the package on merge
+## Committing changes without publishing the package

 To merge commits without publishing the package, you can `[skip ci]` to the commit message.
 This prevents the GitHub Action workflow from running and attempting publishing the package.